Toitū Te Whenua Land Information New Zealand was formed in 1996 following the restructure of the Department of Survey and Land Information.

 - The Land Titles Office was transferred from the Department of Justice to DOSLI.

 - DOSLI was restructured into Land Information New Zealand (LINZ) and Terralink NZ Ltd on 1 July 1996.
 LINZ was vested with core government land related regulatory and purchase functions.
-Terralink NZ Ltd (then a State Owned Enterprise and now a private company) was vested with the commercial activities.
+Terralink NZ Ltd (then an SOE, and now a private company) was vested with the commercial activities.

 - At the same time the responsibility for hydrographic services was transferred from the Royal New Zealand Navy to LINZ.